Are you curious to learn about the knowledge sharing and knowledge conversion process?

 The SECI model of knowledge management is responsible for performing the knowledge creation process for your organization.

-Now, you must be having a question like what is the SECI model and what is the full form of it, so scroll down to know detailed information about it.
+Now, you must be having a question like what is a real-life SECI model example and what is the full form of it, so scroll down to know detailed information about it.

 Table of Content